VENOMM9/async-http-process/README.md

 4. RABBITMQ_PASSWORD=your-rabbitmq-password

 ## Usage
-Start the Microservice M2:
+Start the Microservice in M1
-npm start
+- npm start

 ## License
 This project is licensed under the MIT License